 3. A Heritage Breed

-Cons Of Keeping Buff Orpington Chicken:
+Cons Of Raising Buff Orpington Chicken:

 1. They are too big for some flocks

-Many chicken breeders prefer the smaller breeds of chickens like Silkies for many reasons such as lack of room in the coop or the run or that their flock is already full for breeds such as the Buff Orpington.
+Many chicken breeders prefer the smaller breeds of chickens like Silkies for many reasons, such as lack of room in the coop or the run or that their flock is already full for breeds such as the Buff Orpington.

 2. Maybe they are too good to be true?